-Starting dates vary from school to school, from August/September to early October of each year.
+Starting dates vary from school to school, from August/September of each year.

 Students will be given the starting dates for Study Block 2 at the beginning of the academic year.
-However, the Study Block 2 begins in early February at the European Partner Schools.
+Ususually, the Study Block 2 begins in early February at ESB and DCU.

-All courses (core courses and elective courses) are taught in English, regardless of the country of study.
+All courses of the IPBS MIM programme are taught in English, regardless of the country of study.

 The MIM programme is taught entirely in English.
 Thus there is no difficulty to follow the lessons.
 Language teaching is NOT included in the various MIM tracks.
 Some schools may offer language courses either free of charge or at a cost.

 The 10-to-15 month (the length is depending on the track choice) MIM programme is divided into three study blocks, each one representing 30 ECTS credits.
 Thus the entire programme represents 90 ECTS credits.